Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

 \subsubsection{Non-Rigid SLAM}

-Now, we will cover non-rigid SLAM, where, similar to NRSfM, the difficulties lie in how to constrain the problem to represent motion, but not noise.
+Non-rigid SLAM and NRSfM have the same difficulty, which is constraining their models to represent motion but not noise.
+However, NRSLAM focuses on performing in real-time.
 Differences between camera motion and object scaling cannot be resolved in a totally unconstrained environment.
-Thus, these approaches have to regularize.
-As an example, camera pose and tissue movement cannot be decoupled without a fixed reference, so one way methods can deal with this is to model the camera as accounting for the rigid movement in the scene.
-Alternatively, measurements of camera pose can be made using other means like robot kinematics.
+Thus, these approaches must regularize.
+As an example, camera pose and tissue movement cannot be decoupled without a fixed reference, so one way that methods can deal with this is to model the camera as accounting for the rigid movement in the scene.
+Alternatively, measurements of camera pose can be made using other means such as robot kinematics.
 Another difficulty in NRSLAM is that the environment can move in multiple different ways, so there needs to be a model of the underlying motion.
-This can be done using a mesh, FEM, etc., or an implicit model that regularizes map points (e.g., point sets should be As-Rigid-As-Possible, similar to regularization presented in Section~\ref{sec:nrsfm}).
-This makes non-rigid SLAM an algorithm design problem that depends on the needs that are the focus.
-Finally, the problem of localization and bundle adjustment are much more difficult in NRSLAM as points in the images are not fixed, and the environment can move even when it is out of view.
+This can be done using a mesh, FEM, etc., or an implicit model that regularizes map points (e.g., point sets should be As-Rigid-As-Possible, similar to the regularization presented in Section~\ref{sec:nrsfm}).
+This makes non-rigid SLAM an algorithm design problem that depends on the specific application needs.
+Finally, the problem of localization and bundle adjustment are much more difficult in NRSLAM, as points in the images are not fixed and the environment can move even when it is out of view.
 We will summarize models that make contributions to NRSLAM, grouping by methods and dependence on one another.
 We begin with motion fields, then address mesh models, sparse methods, and finally tracking and mapping without localization.
 Specific drawbacks of each method are noted in brief as well.
-See Table~\ref{tab:nonrigidslam} for an overarching summary of all the methods introduced that work for deformable environments as you read through this section.
+See Table~\ref{tab:nonrigidslam} for an overarching summary of all the methods introduced that work for deformable environments.

+A preliminary solution that frames NRSLAM in MCV (\discussed{},~\citet{mountneyMotionCompensatedSLAM2010}) uses a periodic motion model to account for deformation along with a learned tracker and EKF SLAM.
+This prescribes specific motion to the environment, and requires exact periodicity, so later methods work to better accommodate changes and track all deformable tissue.